 The view in June 2009

-(left) Fašade; (right) bell tower
+(left) Fašade; (right) portal

 The column which stands opposite the church had an ancient capital and above it a bronze cross both of which have been stolen.
 It was similar to a column opposite nearby S. Cesareo.

 In the IXth century the church was protected by walls and by two towers one of which can still be seen near the apse of the church.
 Today this tower is not as tall as it was when originally built.

 The plate by Vasi shows in its lower left corner a small circular building: this medieval aedicule was most likely built at the site of a previous Roman signpost which stood where a street leading to Porta Latina branched off from Via Nuova.